Faking SM Photons by Displaced Dark Photon Decays: Introduction

-In Sec. \ref{sec:detector}, we discuss the details on photon identification and show how a dark photon decaying at different part of the detector can fake a photon, either converted or unconverted.
-In Sec. \ref{sec:identification}, we classify the dark photon decay identification into four categories and study the probability of each category for generic choices of parameters.
+The outline of this paper is as follows.
+In Sec.~\ref{sec:detector}, we discuss the details on photon identification and show how a dark photon decaying at different part of the detector can fake a photon, either converted or unconverted.
+In Sec.~\ref{sec:identification}, we classify the dark photon decay identification into four categories and study the probability of each category for generic choices of parameters.
 We estimate the ratio between the converted and unconverted photon events, which can be used to exam the fake photon signal.
 Also we compare the kinematics of electron/positron from a dark photon decay to that from a photon conversion and show they can be similar to each other.
-In Sec. \ref{sec:models}, we consider a benchmark model where a heavy resonance decays to two dark photons or one SM photon and one dark photon.
-We show several interesting model building subtleties when dark photon is involved in final states.
-In Sec. \ref{sec:simulation}, we carry out a detailed study on dark photon parameter space and show that a generic choice of parameters, i.e. dark photon mass and mixing parameter, can easily explain the 750 GeV excess.
-We also show the distortion of angular distributions after taking into account of the detector effects.
+In Sec.~\ref{sec:models}, we consider a benchmark model where a heavy resonance decays to two dark photons or one SM photon plus one dark photon.
+We discuss several interesting model building subtleties in these cases.
+In Sec.~\ref{sec:simulation}, we carry out a detailed study on dark photon parameter space and show that a generic choice of dark photon mass and mixing can easily give a signal rate in a diphoton search to be comparable to the SM background.
+Thus the fake photon signal is important to be taken into consideration in certain photon-related measurements.
+We also present the distortion of angular distributions after taking into account of the detector effects.
 Several new physics searches, such as lepton jet searches and mono-photon search, may be applied to constrain our parameter space.
 We find our scenario can be easily consistent with these searches.
 At last in Sec. \ref{sec:discussion}, we summarize and discuss the possible ways to distinguish our scenario from the conventional ones.